ParthB21/WhaleGuard_RBC_LSI/README.md

 ## Project Overview

-North Atlantic Right Whales are among the most endangered large whales on Earth (~350 individuals remaining).
+North Atlantic Right Whales are among the most endangered large whales on Earth (~380 individuals remaining, including only ~70 breeding females).
 Ship strikes and fishing gear entanglement are the primary causes of mortality.
 This project builds a **predictive habitat model** that can identify where whales are likely to be, enabling proactive management decisions (speed restrictions, route changes).

 **Core question:** *Given oceanographic conditions at a location on a given day, what is the probability that a NARW is present?*

 **Model performance (all models tuned via `BayesSearchCV` + `skopt.space` dimensions):**
 - **ROC-AUC: 0.9064** (Random Forest) / **0.8986** (XGBoost) — strong discriminative power
-- **Recall: ≥80%** at conservation-optimised thresholds (RF τ = 0.1543, XGBoost τ = 0.1757)
+- **Recall: ≥80%** at conservation-optimised thresholds (RF τ = 0.15, XGBoost τ = 0.20)
 - Trained on 51,920 rows, tested on 12,981 rows (temporal split)
 - **Two-stage optimisation:** hyperparameter tuning maximises ROC-AUC (ranking quality), then threshold optimisation achieves ≥80% recall (conservation constraint)